Heather Rabbatts: Media

-On 24 July 2011, she was the guest on Desert Island Discs on BBC Radio 4.
+On 24 July 2011, she was the guest on Desert Island Discs on BBC Radio 4; her chosen favourite song, book, and luxury item were Corinne Bailey Rae's version of "Que Sera, Sera", Jane Austen's Pride and Prejudice, and a solar powered digital photo album, respectively.

 In April 2014, she was a judge in the BBC Woman's Hour power list 2014.

 Honours

 Rabbatts was appointed Commander of the Order of the British Empire (CBE) in the 2000 New Year Honours and Dame Commander of the Order of the British Empire (DBE) in the 2016 New Year Honours for services to football and equality.
 In November 2016, she was listed as one of BBC's 100 Women.